19sajib/MERN-Stack-Youtube-Clone/README.md

 5. Finally, type ---> " npm run dev " on root directory to run the program.

-If you have problem, feel free to open issues.
+If you have problem, feel free to open issues or contact me.